aleguy02/github-activity-readme/README.md

 # GitHub Activity in Readme

 Updates `README.md` with the recent GitHub activity of a user.
+Forked from jamesgeorge007/github-activity-readme.

 <img width="735" alt="profile-repo" src="https://user-images.githubusercontent.com/25279263/87703301-3aa4a500-c7b8-11ea-8eb6-245121997a7b.png">